Dollar powers to 29-month high, stocks stay standing despite weak data

 LONDON (Reuters) - The dollar bulldozed almost everything in its path on its way to a 29-month high on Tuesday, as a blizzard of soft global data left the U.S. economy as the only one still looking in reasonable health.

-European stocks [.EU] and the euro [FRX/] both suffered shaky starts as euro zone manufacturing data showed the sharpest contraction in almost seven years, but it was by no means the only alarm bell ringing.
+European stocks and the euro both suffered shaky starts as euro zone manufacturing data showed the sharpest contraction in almost seven years, but it was by no means the only alarm bell ringing.

 Australia's dollar AUD=D4 had tumbled overnight after its central bank cut interest rates in its trade war-hit economy for the third time this year.
 That in turn dragged the neighboring Kiwi dollar NZD=D4 to a 4-year low.